 The frame features extensive and well placed rubber frame protection, including chainstays, down tube and a shuttle pad just below the head tube.
 Like the Optic, Norco has nailed the internal cable routing on the Sight, with clean lines and smart entry and exit points.

 Norco Sight C1 – and Build Your Ride

 For its top end Sight, Norco’s Build Your Ride program lets you choose between three different colours.
 Norco extends this to the Sight Aluminum frame option as well which, as I pointed out in the initial launch, is appreciated since any bike is a big investment these days and since different riders have priorities.
-The maroon/gold colour of the C1 I tested is quite fetching.
-It’s as subtle as gold lettering can be, without being boring.
+The maroon/gold colour of the C1 I tested is quite sharp.
+It’s as subtle as gold lettering can be, and makes the Sight stand out.

 SRAM XO drivetrain and Truvativ Descendant 7K cranks.

 SRAM Code RSC's provide reliable stopping power.